-Eco-conscious travelers may opt for eco-friendly hostels that prioritize sustainability and environmentally-friendly practices.
+Eco-conscious travellers may opt for eco-friendly hostels that prioritize sustainability and environmentally-friendly practices.
 These hostels may have initiatives such as recycling programs, energy-efficient facilities, and eco-friendly toiletries.

-These are for the more environmentally conscious traveler.
+These are for the more environmentally conscious traveller.
 If they have an onsite restaurant, it's not unusual for these types of hostels to promote vegetarian and vegan dishes.

 6. Themed Hostels

 Themed hostels are designed around specific themes or interests, such as art, music, sports, or historical eras.
-These hostels provide a unique and immersive experience, appealing to travelers with specific passions.
+These hostels provide a unique and immersive experience, appealing to travellers with specific passions.

 This type of hostel is rare and only appeals to a very small niche of backpackers.
 If you are looking for a very unique hostel experience, you should try one of these types of hostels.